-JR Fredette is entering his sixth season as head women’s basketball coach after being named coach in the Fall of 2012.
+JR Fredette completed his sixth season as head women’s basketball coach after being named coach in the Fall of 2012.

 This past year, 2016-17, Fredette led the Falcons to their fifth straight postseason appearance after clinching the No. 4 seed in the South Division with a 9-7 record.
 For the second-straight season, the Falcons finished with a 14-12 overall record and set a new program record 117 points in a 117-99 non-conference victory over Pine Manor back on December 6, 2016.